 On 13 March ADHRB and the Gulf Centre for Human Rights co-hosted a side event assessing systematic torture in Bahrain.
 Zainab AlKhawaja of GCHR moderated the event, with remarks by Husain Abdulla, Executive Director of ADHRB, Ali Abdulemam, a Bahraini human rights defender and blogger, Aya Majzoub of Human Rights Watch, and Gerald Staberock of OMCT.
 The panelists discussed the impact of torture of abuse on victims and the pervasive culture of torture and impunity throughout Bahrain’s security forces and highlighted the role high-level figures in government, including Nasser bin Hamad and the Minister of Interior have in supporting and empowering torture and impunity.

 On 14 March, ADHRB hosted another side event which panelists discussed systematic violations of human rights in Yemen.
-Moderated by ADHRB’s Tyler Pry, Mohammed Alwazir and Ahmed Alshami of the Arabian Rights Watch Association, Abdulqader Almurtadha, the Head of the Prisoner Exchange Commission in Sana’a, Dr. Aiman Al-Mansor of Insan Organization, and Bridget Quitter of ADHRB discussed how the war in Yemen has led to one of the worst humanitarian crises in the world in which thousands have died, and millions suffer from famine and poverty.
+Moderated by ADHRB’s Advocacy Officer, Mohammed Alwazir and Ahmed Alshami of the Arabian Rights Watch Association, Abdulqader Almurtadha, the Head of the Prisoner Exchange Commission in Sana’a, Dr. Aiman Al-Mansor of Insan Organization, and Bridget Quitter of ADHRB discussed how the war in Yemen has led to one of the worst humanitarian crises in the world in which thousands have died, and millions suffer from famine and poverty.

 On Friday 14 March, McIntyre delivered an oral intervention during the Item 6 UPR Outcome Review for Jordan and expressed concern rights abuses like in Yemen and Bahrain.
 McIntyre also highlighted restrictions on freedom of expression and civil society, condemning the detention of rights defenders and activists for speech critical of the kingdom or government.